 The Terahertz Devices and Systems Laboratory at the Department of Electrical Engineering and Information Technology, TU Darmstadt, offers a position as

-initially for a limited period of 32 months with a planned start on 01.01.2023 as part of the project "Additively manufactured multi-spectral NIR-THz sensor systems (AMUSE)", which is funded by the German Research Foundation.
+initially for a limited period of 32 months with a start as soon as possible as part of the project "Additively manufactured multi-spectral NIR-THz sensor systems (AMUSE)", which is funded by the German Research Foundation.

 The project partner is the Technical University of Ostwestfalen-Lippe.
 The subject of the research activities is the development of additively manufactured sensor elements, which are read both at a wavelength around 1550nm and in the terahertz frequency range (100 GHz-10 THz).
 The terahertz devices will be photomixers, which will be illuminated with two continuous-wave lasers that are detuned by the desired terahertz frequency.
 The device then generates a terahertz alternating current, which is emitted via an on-chip antenna.
 In the case of photoconductors, specifically ErAs:In(Al)GaAs photoconductors, the scheme can be inverted to detect terahertz waves, i.e. in addition to the optical signal, a terahertz signal is coupled by means of an antenna attached to the photoconductor, biasing the photoconductor with an alternating voltage in the THz range.
 This results in mixing of the optical and THz signals, resulting in a low-frequency/DC component proportional to the THz field strength.
 At least one of the two lasers for photomixing is used in parallel for the optical part of the sensor.
 One focus of the activities will be the design of waveguide structures for the sensor element, coupling and decoupling structures, and the actual sensor element.
 Semiconductor components are processed in the clean room of the institute.
 Dielectric structures additively manufactured by the project partner.
 Other activities include characterization of the structures, devices and the entire sensor in the laboratory.
 The results shall be published at conferences and in journal articles.
 The work is carried out in a team with another doctoral student of the TH Ostwestfalen-Lippe in a friendly, international research atmosphere.